 - Upload the wired-impact-volunteer-management folder to the /wp-content/plugins directory of your website

 - Activate the Wired Impact Volunteer Management plugin through the “Plugins” menu in WordPress

 How do I get started?

 Once you’ve downloaded the plugin, you’ll want to adjust the settings to fit your specific needs.
 You can do this by visiting the Volunteer Management menu and clicking “Help & Settings”.
-Here, you can choose to include our styles, set a default contact and location for volunteer opportunities, and create a template for your confirmation and reminder emails.
+Here, you can choose to include our styles, set a default contact and location for volunteer opportunities, pick your default form settings and create a template for your confirmation and reminder emails.